robinsedlaczek/ForceFeedbackProgramming/README.md

 Enjoy!

+PS: If you like what you see and have time to spare, you can join us in moving the FFP extension forward.
+Please [check the wiki](https://github.com/robinsedlaczek/ForceFeedbackProgramming/wiki) for details.

 ## Binaries

 You can download the precompiled Visual Studio installer package from the [releases page](https://github.com/robinsedlaczek/ForceFeedbackProgramming/releases/ "Visual Studio Installer Package releases").